 A buyer's agent who specializes in new construction has read hundreds of these contracts.
 They know what is standard, what is unusual, and what is worth pushing back on.
 If you are working with one, bring them to the table for contract review.

 If you are buying without an agent, consider hiring a real estate attorney to review the purchase agreement before you sign.
 This typically costs $500 to $1,500 and gives you professional eyes on the document without an ongoing agent relationship.
-Builder sales reps are professionals — they are not trying to trick you — but their job is to represent the builder's interests.
-Whether you have an agent, an attorney, or just your own careful reading, make sure someone is looking out for yours.
+Builder sales reps are knowledgeable and helpful — they answer these questions every day.
+Whether you have an agent, an attorney, or just your own careful reading, taking the time to understand each section makes the rest of the process smoother for everyone.